-If you’re going to start working on a seven-figure net worth, you must take a long view.
-Think of your life down the road and the importance of securing your financial future.
+If you’re going to start working toward a seven-figure net worth, you must take a long view.
+Think about the importance of securing your financial future.

 “Naturally, having enough money to enjoy nice things and creating memorable experiences for yourself and those you care about the most are wonderful options to have, but having lasting financial security is far more valuable,” Flurry says.

-“When you don’t have to worry about money to meet your needs or provide for your lifestyle,” Flurry adds, “you are free to think bigger and focus on the things in life that matter most.”
+“When you don’t have to worry about money to meet your needs or provide for your lifestyle, you are free to think bigger and focus on the things in life that matter most.”